huggingface/dataset-viewer/services/worker/README.md

 - `NUMBA_CACHE_DIR`: directory where the `numba` decorators (used by `librosa`) can write cache.

-Note that this directory will be appended to `WORKER_LOOP_STORAGE_PATHS` (see [../../libs/libcommon/README.md](../../libs/libcommon/README.md)) to hold the workers when the disk is full.
+Note that this directory will be appended to `WORKER_STORAGE_PATHS` (see [../../libs/libcommon/README.md](../../libs/libcommon/README.md)) to hold the workers when the disk is full.

 ### Huggingface_hub library